-A correlation analysis was performed using the Spearman correlation coefficient between the detected monthly influenza cases and the average monthly temperature and rainfall using the data from the Republic Hydrometeorological Service of Serbia, for the capital of the Autonomous Province of Vojvodina, city of Novi Sad [20].
-Because the Meteorological annual data from the Republic Hydrometeorological Service of Serbia contains the average monthly values for only six different meteorological stations (regions) in Serbia (Belgrade, Novi Sad, Vranje, Zlatibor, Loznica, and Niš), we used values of average monthly temperature and rainfall only for the city of Novi Sad (Vojvodina), which represents weather conditions for this region of Serbia.
+A correlation analysis was performed using the Spearman correlation coefficient between the detected monthly influenza cases and the average monthly temperature and rainfall using the data from the Republic Hydrometeorological Service of Serbia (RHMS), for the provincial capital of the AP of Vojvodina, city of Novi Sad [20].
+Because the Meteorological annual data from RHMS contains the average monthly values only for six different meteorological stations -regions in Serbia (Beograd, Novi Sad, Vranje, Zlatibor, Loznica and Niš), we used values of average monthly temperature and rainfall only for city of Novi Sad (Vojvodina), which presents of weather conditions in this region of Serbia.
 Average temperature and rainfall were measured in degrees Celsius (°C) and millimeters (mm), respectively.